 Where To Stay In Dubrovnik With Family

 We visited Dubrovnik with extended family, therefore hiring a private villa was perfect for our large group, via Airbnb.

-Find Airbnb accommodation in Dubrovnik and the surrounding area for your family stay.
+Find private rental accommodation in Dubrovnik and the surrounding area for your family stay.

 We stayed at beautiful House Verde, which was outside of the Dubrovnik city walls, but within walking distance.
 There were a lot of stairs on that walk, especially on hot summer days but sitting on our terrace in the afternoons watching the sunset over Dubrovnik were worth it!

-The bottom line is that Dubrovnik has plenty to offer for traveling families.
-You can take the time to explore the Old Town area, the cobblestone streets, or merely enjoy a day at the beach.
+The bottom line is that Dubrovnik has plenty to offer for travelling families.
+You can take the time to explore the Old Town area, and the cobblestone streets, or merely enjoy a day at the beach.